Createdd/Writing/articles/ALegacy.md

 Often I get frustrated due to all the stress and workload.
 Then it's important to remind myself.

 Greg Plitt has always been one of the most important roles models in my life.
-Enjoy some of his talk.
+Enjoy some of his believes.

 ---